Vladimir Atlasov: Biography

 He reached Anadyrsk in July 1699 and wrote a report.
 He reached Yakutsk in June 1700 and in February 1701 reached Moscow where he presented his report.
 He was promoted to Golova and sent back to administer Kamchatka.
 On the Angara River in 1701 he met and plundered a merchant's boat loaded with Chinese goods.
 For this he and his men were thrown in jail.
 Kamchatka became increasingly disorderly and in 1707 Atlasov was released and sent to Kamchatka to restore order.
 On the journey his methods were so rough that most of his men sent a letter of protest to Yakutsk.
 He pacified the natives to some degree, but in December 1707 his own cossacks revolted and imprisoned him.
 He escaped (from Verkhnekamchatsk) and went downriver to Nizhnekamchatsk, but the local commander refused to step aside and give him command.

-What he did for the next four years is uncertain.
-In January 1711 he was murdered in his sleep by another band of mutineers.
+In January 1711, he was murdered in his sleep by another band of mutineers.